PCOS (Polycystic Ovarian Syndrome) is a common hormonal condition affecting 12-20% of Australian women of reproductive age.

 If you come from a family that has a strong PCOS genetic component, you don’t need to feel thwarted by this fact.
 You still have some control over your destiny!

-You can improve your chances by changing your diet to keep your blood sugar in balance; losing weight if you are overweight; doing moderate regular exercise; as well as taking measures to reduce your levels of stress.
+You can help improve your fertility by changing your diet to keep your blood sugar in balance; losing weight if you are overweight; doing moderate regular exercise; as well as taking measures to reduce your levels of stress.

 As a Fertility Naturopath, I use a natural approach when I treat my patients with PCOS.